Repkit/zend2-flickr-web-scraper/README.md

 FLICKR API Key
 ----------------
 I've stored the API Key on the main Application module.
-Change the key on the module.config.php file.
+Replace the key on the module.config.php file.

 MySQL Database Setup
 ----------------